 If conditions allow, we anchor for the night at Village Bay and go ashore to explore the historic culture of St Kilda.
 Nearly 90 years since the last St Kildans were evacuated, you can visit the main island of Hirta, walk up the High Street and further up the hill.
 Cleits (stone storage structures) litter the hillsides around the bay and soay sheep wander freely.
 Gain a glimpse into what life was like for the people who not only survived in this beautiful but harsh environment but also developed a unique governance and cooperation that endured for thousands of years.
 These days, Hirta provides a temporary home for staff and volunteers from the National Trust for Scotland, Ministry of Defence personnel and scientists.
 A ranger welcomes you ashore and will give you advice during your time on land.

 This trip is quite unique and an absolutely amazing experience.
 Leaving from Mallaig, our voyage focuses on getting out to St Kilda if sea and weather conditions are favourable.
 Scotland in all seasons is very changeable and the itinerary depends on the waves and wind we encounter.
-In 2023 Selkie is offering an 11 day voyage.
+In 2024 Selkie is offering 10 day voyages.
 This is a fantastic way to explore many wonderful and beautiful islands on the way there and back.
 On previous trips we have visited St Kilda, Mingulay, the Monach Isles, Taransay, the Shiant Isles, Loch Scavaig and the Small Isles.
-The wildlife we see is incredible, as are the vistas and our final anchorage is Selkie’s home port of Eigg, another island jewel for beauty, sustainability and community.
+The wildlife we see is incredible, as are the vistas.
+On the first two trips our final anchorage is Selkie’s home port of Eigg, another island jewel for beauty, sustainability and community.
+Our final Outer Hebrides voyage of 2024 will end in Stornoway as from here, Selkie heads to the Faroes, Iceland and Greenland.

 For more information please get in touch with Selkie Explorers using the methods listed on our Contact page.